valbok/QtAVPlayer/README.md

 # How to build

-QtAVPlayer should be directly bundled into an app using qmake and [QtAVPlayer.pri](https://github.com/valbok/QtAVPlayer/blob/master/src/QtAVPlayer/QtAVPlayer.pri).
+QtAVPlayer should be directly bundled into an app using QMake and [QtAVPlayer.pri](https://github.com/valbok/QtAVPlayer/blob/master/src/QtAVPlayer/QtAVPlayer.pri).
 Some defines should be provided to opt some features.
 * `QT_AVPLAYER_MULTIMEDIA` - enables support of `QtMultimedia` which requires `QtGUI`, `QtQuick` etc.
 * `QT_AVPLAYER_VA_X11` - enables support of `libva-x11` for HW acceleration.
 For linux only.